seanpatrickfelten/daily.coding.log/README.md

 <h2>Day 50</h2>

-Specify upper and lower number of matches, specify only the lower number of matches, specify exact number of matches, and check for all or none.
+Specify upper and lower number of matches, specify only the lower number of matches, specify exact number of matches, and check for all or none. #100DaysOfCode
-Object Oriented Programming Challenges begin.
-Create a basic JavaScript object, use dot notation to access the properties of an object, create a method on an object, and make code more reusable with the this keyword.

 <h2>Day 51</h2>

-Positive and negative lookahead, reuse patterns using capture groups, use capture groups to search and replace, and remove whitespace from start and end.
+Positive and negative lookahead, reuse patterns using capture groups, use capture groups to search and replace, and remove whitespace from start and end. #100DaysOfCode

 <h2>Day 52</h2>

 I just finished up Regular Expressions.
-Now, I will be learning about Debugging.
+Now, I will be learning about Debugging. #100DaysOfCode

 <h2>Day 53</h2>

-Use the JavaScript console to check the value of a variable and understanding the differences between the freeCodeCamp and Browser console.
+Use the JavaScript console to check the value of a variable and understanding the differences between the freeCodeCamp and Browser console. #100DaysOfCode

 <h2>Day 54</h2>

-Use typeof to check the type of variable, catch misspelled variable and function names, catch unclosed parentheses, brackets, braces, and quotes, and catch mixed usage of single and double quotes.
+Use typeof to check the type of variable, catch misspelled variable and function names, catch unclosed parentheses, brackets, braces, and quotes, and catch mixed usage of single and double quotes. #100DaysOfCode

 <h2>Day 55</h2>

-I learned to catch use of assignment operator instead of equality operator and catch missing open and closing parenthesis after a function call.
+I learned to catch use of assignment operator instead of equality operator and catch missing open and closing parenthesis after a function call. #100DaysOfCode

 <h2>Day 56</h2>

 Finishing up the Debugging Challenges, I used caution when reinitializing variables inside a loop and prevented infinite loops with a valid terminal condition.
-Next, I will be learning Basic Data Structure Challenges.
+Next, I will be learning Basic Data Structure Challenges. #100DaysOfCode

 <h2>Day 57</h2>

-Add items to an array with push() and unshift(), remove items from an array with pop() and shift(), remove items using splice(), and add items using splice().
+Add items to an array with push() and unshift(), remove items from an array with pop() and shift(), remove items using splice(), and add items using splice(). #100DaysOfCode

 <h2>Day 58</h2>

-Iterate through all an array's items using for loops, create complex multi-dimensional arrays, add key-value pairs to JavaScript objects, and modify an object nested within an object.
+Iterate through all an array's items using for loops, create complex multi-dimensional arrays, add key-value pairs to JavaScript objects, and modify an object nested within an object. #100DaysOfCode

 <h2>Day 59</h2>

 Basic Algorithm Scripting starts now.
-Convert Celsius to Farenheit, reverse a string, factorialize a number, and find the longest word in a string.
+Convert Celsius to Farenheit, reverse a string, factorialize a number, and find the longest word in a string. #100DaysOfCode

 <h2>Day 60</h2>

-Finders Keepers, Boo who, Title case a sentence, slice and splice, and falsy bouncer.
+Finders Keepers, Boo who, Title case a sentence, slice and splice, and falsy bouncer. #100DaysOfCode

 <h2>Day 61</h2>

 Object Oriented Programming Challenges begin.
-Create a basic JavaScript object, use dot notation to access the properties of an object, create a method on an object, and make code more reusable with the this keyword.
+Create a basic JavaScript object, use dot notation to access the properties of an object, create a method on an object, and make code more reusable with the this keyword. #100DaysOfCode

 <h2>Day 62</h2>

+Understand own properties, use prototype properties to reduce duplicate code, iterate over all properties, and understand the constructor property. #100DaysOfCode

+<h2>Day 63</h2>